ST4RCHASER/prisma-redis-extension/README.md

 - findRaw
 - aggregateRaw

 `queryRaw` is not cached as it's executed against the Prisma db itself and not a model.
-This Prisma middleware is used for caching queries based on the models that they are executed against.
+This Prisma extension is used for caching queries based on the models that they are executed against.

 ## Quick Start